bbauska/Coursera-Bootstrap/README.md

 At the end of this lesson, you will be able to:

--   Identify the purpose of using front-end UI frameworks in web design and development
+-   Identify the purpose of using front-end UI frameworks in web design and development.

--   Set up a project with Bootstrap support
+-   Set up a project with Bootstrap support.

--   Configure a web project to use Bootstrap
+-   Configure a web project to use Bootstrap.

--   Become familiar with the basic features of Bootstrap
+-   Become familiar with the basic features of Bootstrap.

 <b>Note</b>: For those of you who are already familiar with Bootstrap 3,
-[[here]{.underline}](http://getbootstrap.com/docs/4.0/migration/ target="_blank") is an
+[[here]{.underline}](http://getbootstrap.com/docs/4.0/migration/) is an
 overview from the Bootstrap 4 documentation on the major changes in Bootstrap 4 compared to Bootstrap 3.